broxus/nekoton-flutter/README.md

 2. Install LLVM by running
    `brew install llvm`

+3. Install NodeJS from official website or by running `brew install node`

-3. Add package to `pubspec.yaml` and run `flutter pub get` to load dependencies
+4. Add package to `pubspec.yaml` and run `flutter pub get` to load dependencies

-4. Run build on package with following command
+5. Run build on package with following command
    `flutter pub run nekoton_flutter:build /Your/Path/To/Android/NDK`